 For information on the July 17, 2018, CLE seminar "The Colorado Lawyer Self-Assessment Program: Promoting a Thriving Law Practice," click here.
 CBA-CLE and the Office of Attorney Regulation Counsel are co-sponsors of this seminar.

 The Colorado Lawyer Self-Assessment Program is designed to help lawyers better serve clients and simplify their professional lives.
 The program arises from a multi-year initiative of a subcommittee of the Colorado Supreme Court Advisory Committee.
 There are over 50 members of this subcommittee.
 They include lawyers and members of other professions.
 All members have volunteered their time to help Colorado lawyers enhance client service, competence, and professionalism.
 These members identified ten areas of self-assessment that allow lawyers to reflect on practice strengths and weaknesses.

 The self-assessments emphasize high-quality client service, efficient law office management, and compliance with professional obligations.
 The self-assessment process is designed to be educational and to prevent problems before they arise.
 The self-assessments offer references to applicable Colorado Rules of Professional Conduct as well as a variety of educational resources on professionalism, ethics, and client service matters.

 The ten self-assessments focus on the following ten core practice principles:

-For more information on the program, please contact Jonathan White, staff attorney, Office of Attorney Regulation Counsel, at 303-928-7919 or firstname.lastname@example.org.
+For more information on the program, please contact Jonathan White, Professional Development Counsel, Office of Attorney Regulation Counsel, at 303-928-7919 or firstname.lastname@example.org.